*** SUBJECT TO REVISION IF REALITY BECOMES EVEN SILLIER ***

 Many?

-At a certain point — corners stop forming.
+At a certain point — the walls still close.

 Everywhere.